tailgate-power-of-two/tailgate-planner/README.md

 ## About The Project
 <br>

-Our second project in the bootcamp, this time we are creating an application backed by a MySQL database with A Sequelize ORM an
+Our second project in the bootcamp, this time we are creating an application backed by a MySQL database with A Sequelize ORM.
+We created an app to organize a Tailgate party, you can create an event, attend by adding a meal, and leave comments for the host and guests alike.
+Click on the logo above to see the website.

 <p align="right">(<a href="#top">back to top</a>)</p>